 You will be based in Brasov, living in a comfortable, central apartment that Oyster rents for you and your fellow volunteers.
 You should expect to share a room with at least one other volunteer.
 The apartment is set at the foot of the towering Mount Tampa and is just a few minutes walk to the centre of the town and all amenities.

-The apartment provides a comfortable home for you during your stay in Brasov.
-There is wifi available for use, as well as televisions and books at your disposal.
+The apartment, equipped with wifi, provides a comfortable home for you during your stay in Brasov.
 The fully equipped kitchen means that you can cook with fellow volunteers, or treat yourself to dinner out in the evening.

-- Being part of an exciting protection programme and helping to promote the bears’ welfare
+- Become part of an important protection programme, as you work alongside full-time staff to promote the bears’ welfare.

-- Exploring the mountains, Dracula’s castle, hilltop fortresses and other Romanian cities on your weekends
+- Explore the surrounding mountains, Dracula’s castle, hilltop fortresses and other Romanian cities on your weekends.

 Whyshould I do this?